Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 }
 ```

-Here, because api-2 has a `hosts` field **and** a `methods` field, it will be
+api-2 has a `hosts` field **and** a `methods` field, so it will be
 evaluated first by Kong.
-As such, we avoid api-1 to "shadow" calls initially
+By doing so, we avoid api-1 "shadowing" calls
 intended for api-2.

-This request will match api-1:
+Thus, this request will match api-1:

 ```http
 GET / HTTP/1.1
 Host: example.com
 ```

-And this one will effectively match api-2:
+And this request will match api-2:

 ```http
 POST / HTTP/1.1
 Host: example.com
 ```

-Following this reasoning, if a third API, api-3, was to be configured with a
+Following this logic, if a third API was to be configured with a
-`hosts`, a `methods` and a `uris` field, it would be evaluated first by Kong.
+`hosts` field, a `methods` field, and a `uris` field, it would be evaluated first by Kong.

 [Back to TOC](#table-of-contents)

 ### Proxying behavior

-Now that all the proxying rules have been studied and that you have a better
-understanding about how Kong forwards incoming requests to your upstream
+The proxying rules above detail how Kong forwards incoming requests to your upstream
-services, now is a good opportunity to spend some time detailing what happens
+services.
+Below we detail what happens
-internally between the time Kong *recognized* an HTTP request to target a
+internally between the time Kong *recognizes* an HTTP request to a target
-service, and actual *forwarding* of the request to it.
+service, and the actual *forwarding* of the request upstream.

 [Back to TOC](#table-of-contents)

 #### 1. Load balancing

-Sarting with Kong 0.10, Kong implements load balancing capabilities, allowing it
-to distribute the forwarded requests accrodd replicas of your upstream services.
+Starting with Kong `0.10`, Kong implements load balancing capabilities to distribute the forwarded requests across multiple instances of an upstream service.

-Ordinarily, Kong would simply decide that your API's `upstream_url` would be the
-target it has to send the proxied request to, and this step would be mostly
-ignored.
-However, would you have configured load balancing for this particular
-API, this phase would be the moment at which Kong determines which of your
-replicas it should target.
+Previous to Kong `0.10`, Ordinarily, Kong would send proxied reqeusts to the `upstream_url`, and load balancing across multiple upstream instances required an external load balancer.

 You can find more informations about adding load balancing to your APIs by
-consulting the [Load balancing Reference][load-balancing-reference].
+consulting the [Load Balancing Reference][load-balancing-reference].

 [Back to TOC](#table-of-contents)

 #### 2. Plugins execution

-As you may know, Kong is extensible via "plugins" that hook themselves in the
+Kong is extensible via "plugins" that hook themselves in the
 request/response lifecycle of the proxied requests.
-Such plugins can perform a
+Plugins can perform a
 variety of operations in your environment and/or transformations on the proxied
 request.

-Plugins can be configured to run globally (for all proxied traffic), or on a
+Plugins can be configured to run globally (for all proxied traffic) or on a
-per-API basis, by creating a [plugin configuration][plugin-configuration-object]
+per-API basis by creating a [plugin configuration][plugin-configuration-object]
 through the Admin API.

-When configured for a given API, and such API has been matched from an incoming
+When a plugin is configured for a given API, and the API has been matched from an incoming
-request, Kong will then move on to executing such plugins for this request,
-before proxying it to your upstream service.
+request, Kong will execute configured plugin(s) for this request before proxying it to your upstream service.
 This includes the `access` phase of
-your plugin, on which you can find more informations about in the
+the plugin, on which you can find more informations about in the
 [Plugin development guide][plugin-development-guide].

 [Back to TOC](#table-of-contents)

 #### 3. Proxying & upstream timeouts

-Kong has now executed all the necessary logic (including plugins) and is ready
+Once Kong has executed all the necessary logic (including plugins), it is ready
 to forward the request to your upstream service.
 This is done via Nginx's
 [ngx_http_proxy_module][ngx-http-proxy-module].
-Since 0.10, you have control
-over the timeout values used for the connections between Kong and your upstream
+Since Kong `0.10`, the timeout duration for the connections between Kong and your upstream
-services, via these three properties of the API object:
+services may be configured via these three properties of the API object:

 - `upstream_connect_timeout`: defines in milliseconds the timeout for
 establishing a connection to your upstream service.
 Defaults to `60000`.